-- In a large bowl, dissolve the yeast in warm - but not hot - water.
-Let this stand for about 10 minutes, until the yeast becomes frothy.
+- In a large bowl, dissolve the yeast in the warm water.
+Let this stand for about 10 minutes, until it turns frothy.
+Stir in the soy milk.

-- Next, lightly oil a separate bowl, then place the naan dough in the bowl, cover with a damp cloth and set it aside.
-Let the dough rise for about one hour or until the dough has doubled in volume.
+- Lightly oil the inside of a large bowl.
+Place the dough inside it, cover it with a damp cloth, and set it aside in a warm location.
+Let the dough rise for about an hour or until it doubles in volume.

-- After rising, punch down the dough and then break off chunks of dough and roll into golf ball-size pieces and place on a baking sheet.
-Cover the dough balls with a towel and allow to rise again until doubled in size again, about 30 minutes.
+- Punch down the dough, then break off chunks and roll them into golf ball-size pieces; put them on a floured baking sheet.
+Cover the dough balls with a towel and allow them to rise again until they double in size, about 30 minutes.

-- Roll each ball of dough into a thin circle then add to pan one at a time.
-Cook for 2 to 3 minutes, or until bubbles begin to brown and brush the top side with additional olive oil.
-Turn and cook for 2 to 3 minutes on the other side.
+- Roll or press a dough ball into a thin circle, then place it in the hot oiled skillet.
+Cook it for 2 to 3 minutes, or until bubbles begin to form and you can see the edges start to turn brown.
+Brush the top side with additional olive oil.
+Flip it and cook it for 2 to 3 minutes on the other side.

 |Nutritional Guidelines (per serving)|